Sparse Semidefinite Programs with Guaranteed Near-Linear Time Complexity via Dualized Clique Tree Conversion: Introduction

 \subsection{Comparisons to prior work}

 At the time of writing, clique tree conversion is primarily used as a preprocessor for an off-the-shelf interior-point method, like SeDuMi and MOSEK.
 It is often implemented using a parser like CVX~\cite{andersen2013cvxopt} and YALMIP~\cite{lofberg2004yalmip} that converts mathematical expressions into a compatible data format for the solver, but this process is very slow, and usually destroys the inherent structure in the problem.
 Solver-specific implementations of clique tree conversion like SparseColo~\cite{fujisawa2009user,kim2011exploiting} and OPFSDR~\cite{andersen2018opfsdr} are much faster while also preserving the structure of the problem for the solver.
-Nevertheless, the off-the-shelf solver is itself structure-agnotistic, so an improved complexity figure cannot be guaranteed.
+Nevertheless, the off-the-shelf solver is itself structure-agnostic, so an improved complexity figure cannot be guaranteed.

 In the existing literature, solvers designed specifically for clique tree conversion are generally first-order methods~\cite{sun2014decomposition,madani2015admm,zheng2019chordal}.
 While their per-iteration cost is often linear time and memory, they require up to $O(1/\epsilon)$ iterations to achieve $\epsilon$-accuracy, which is exponentially worse than the $O(\log(1/\epsilon))$ figure of interior-point methods.
-Several authors have suggested incorporating a first-order method within an outer interior-point iteration~\cite{khoshfetrat2017distributed,pakazad2017distributed,zhang2018gmres}, but this does not improve upon the $O(1/\epsilon)$ iteration bound, because the first-order method solves an increasingly ill-conditioned subproblem, with condition number that scales $O(1/\epsilon^{2})$ for $\epsilon$-accuracy.
+While it is possible to incorporate a first-order method within an outer interior-point iteration~\cite{annergren2014distributed,pakazad2014distributed,zhang2018gmres}, this does not improve upon the $O(1/\epsilon)$ iteration bound, because the first-order method solves an increasingly ill-conditioned subproblem, with condition number that scales $O(1/\epsilon^{2})$ for $\epsilon$-accuracy.

 Andersen, Dahl, and Vandenberghe~\cite{andersen2010implementation} describe an interior-point method that exploits the same chordal sparsity structure that underlies clique tree conversion, with a per-iteration cost of $O(\omega^{3}nm+\omega m^{2}n+m^{3})$ time.
 The algorithm solves instances of (\ref{eq:SDP}) with a small number of constraints $m=O(1)$ in near-linear $O(\omega^{3}n^{1.5}\log(1/\epsilon))$ time.
 However, substituting $m\le\omega n$ yields a general time complexity figure of $O(\omega^{3}n^{3.5}\log(1/\epsilon))$, which is comparable to the cubic time complexity of a direct interior-point solution of (\ref{eq:SDP}).